USS Mockingbird (AMc-28)

 Mockingbird departed Boston 14 July 1941 for Yorktown, Virginia.
-Arriving there on the 18th, she underwent training at the Mine Warfare School and on 20 August reported for duty with the Experimental Mine Sweeping Group.
-She continued to operate in the 5th Naval District until 18 February 1944, when she was placed out of service at Norfolk, Virginia.
+Arriving there on the 18th, it underwent training at the Mine Warfare School and on 20 August reported for duty with the Experimental Mine Sweeping Group.
+It continued to operate in the 5th Naval District until 18 February 1944, when it was taken out of service at Norfolk, Virginia.

-Struck from the Naval Register 29 July 1944, she was delivered to WSA for disposal at Little Creek, Virginia, 23 July 1945.
-Her subsequent status and fate are unknown.
+Struck from the Naval Register 29 July 1944, it was delivered to WSA for disposal at Little Creek, Virginia, 23 July 1945.
+Its subsequent status and fate are unknown.